DerGuru/The-Resonant/Chapters/P2-11 - Artifact Reaction.md

 Jason fell asleep faster than his day deserved.
 When the dream arrived, it didn’t announce itself with anything the body could object to.
 No chase.
 No fall.
 Only a smell like steel just off the grinder, and a sound like water counting without caring if anyone learned to count with it.

 The room wasn’t square.
 He couldn’t see it, but the echo curved the way a hand curves when it cups a flame.
-The hum that had been the slab’s in his palm was now the room’s—a constant kindness that wasn’t meant for humans at all.
+The hum that had been the slab’s in his palm was now the room’s - a constant kindness that wasn’t meant for humans at all.

 *I am here.*